Quantize-Sample-and-Verify: LLM Acceleration via Adaptive Edge-Cloud Speculative Decoding: Simulation Setup and Evaluation

 \subsection{Setting}

-For numerical performance evaluation, we adopt a simulation environment modeling a time-varying uplink channel through a discrete-time two-state Markov model.
-In this model, the uplink alternates between a low-rate state with capacity $C_\mathrm{u}^t = 40$ kbits/s and a high-rate state with capacity $C_\mathrm{u}^t = 400$ kbits/s.
-These rates are typical of bandwidth-constrained low-rate systems such as LoRA and NB-IoT\cite{NB-IOT}.
+We adopt a simulation environment modeling a time-varying uplink channel through a discrete-time two-state Markov model.
+In this model, the uplink alternates between a low-rate state and a high-rate state.
 The state transitions are governed by transition probabilities between low- and high-capacity states, and vice versa, given by $p_{\textrm{low} \rightarrow \textrm{high}}$ and $p_{\textrm{high} \rightarrow \textrm{low}}$, respectively.
 We assume delay-free downlink transmission.
 We indirectly control the number of quantization bits per token, $b^t$ by adjusting the integer $\ell^t$ in (\ref{eq:lattice}).
 A larger integer $\ell^t$ yields a finer probability resolution, and correspondingly a larger number of bits $b^t$.

-We use the OPT-13B language model as the cloud LLM and the smaller OPT-125M model as the edge SLM \cite{zhang2022opt}.
-The task is abstractive text summarization on the CNN/DailyMail dataset\cite{nallapati}.
-All experiments are carried out on a Nvidia A100 40GB GPU for consistency, the runtime of the small model was adjusted by applying a scaling factor derived from benchmark comparisons with representative edge GPUs, RTX3060.

-Furthermore, we include a heuristic dynamic policy following a simple adaptive rule: Starting with a fixed initial draft length $L^1$, the algorithm increases the draft length by $1$ if all generated tokens are accepted, while it sets the next draft length to the number of accepted tokens $N^t$ if only a subset of tokens is accepted.
-Apart from the performance of SLM and LLM, we implement the static schemes, S-Q and the proposed Q-S, as well as the dynamic version of Q-S. For both LLM and SLM, we can control the \emph{sampling temperature} used for token generation, with a larger temperature providing a larger-entropy output \cite{fastinference}.
+For both LLM and SLM, we can control the \emph{sampling temperature} used for token generation, with a larger temperature providing a larger-entropy output \cite{fastinference}.
 We evaluate the throughput obtained after the optimization phase.

+We use the OPT-13B language model as the cloud LLM and the smaller OPT-125M model as the edge SLM \cite{zhang2022opt}, targeting the task of abstractive text summarization on the CNN/DailyMail dataset \cite{nallapati}.
+All experiments are conducted on an NVIDIA A100 40GB GPU for consistency.
+Inference is performed with a batch size of $1$, which aligns with standard practice in existing literature\cite{Zixu_HLM,uncertainty,shaoFlow,panda_speculativeedgecloud}.
+Rather than directly deploying OPT-125M on an edge device, both models are executed on the A100 GPU to ensure controlled and reproducible measurements.
+Specifically, we introduce a scaling factor to approximate the runtime difference between the A100 and the representative edge GPUs.
+The factor is derived from their token generation speed ratio of the given hardware platforms under identical prompts, and the measured latency $T_{\mathrm{SLM}}$ is then divided by this factor to simulate realistic edge-side inference latency.
+Code is available at this \href{https://github.com/zhang-guangyi/QS-Speculative-Decoding}{link}.

+As benchmarks, we consider cloud-only SD, which has zero edge-cloud communication delays, as well as a heuristic dynamic policy following a simple adaptive rule: Starting with a fixed initial draft length $L^1$, the algorithm increases the draft length by $1$ if all generated tokens are accepted, while it sets the next draft length to the number of accepted tokens $N^t$ if only a subset of tokens is accepted.